puppetlabs/puppet-docs/source/guides/style_guide.markdown

 * Class inheritance is only useful for overriding resource attributes; any other use case is better accomplished with other methods.
-* The most commonly overridden attributes are relationship metaparameters.
+* If you just need to override relationship metaparameters, you should use a single class with conditional relationship declarations instead of inheritance.
-* Other attributes, e.g. ensure and enable, may have behavior changed through the use of variables and conditional logic.
+* In many cases, even other attributes (e.g. ensure and enable) may have their behavior changed with variables and conditional logic instead of inheritance.

 ### Namespacing Variables